h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  .. figure:: ../../images/GBMReproducibility_LeaderNode.png
     :alt: Leader node in cluster status

  **Note**: In H2O versions prior to 3.18.0.1, the node automatically returned by the h2odriver while running on Hadoop was not guaranteed to be the leader node.
 If you are using a version prior to 3.18.0.1 and you are running H2O on Hadoop, the leader node has to be manually identified by the user for reproducibility.
+See question "How do I reproduce a model where model training was not triggered from the leader node?" below.

 - **How deterministic is GBM?**